mostafabita/hugo-site/content/posts/resume.md

 > Jan 2009 — Feb 2010
 > _Qom, Iran_

-* Designed and developed a windows application for quick search in the database of guilds and businesses of qom province, which was presented in VD format with a YP book produced and marketed by the company.
+* Designed and developed a windows application for quick search in the database of guilds and businesses of Qom province, which was presented in CD format with a YP book produced and marketed by the company.